regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 sudo apt remove regolith-i3-workspace-config # removes the default version
 # restart i3 or log back in
 ```

+In this way, the unmodified config partials can continue to get updates and bug fixes without impacting user-specific configuration.

 ### All i3 Configuration Packages